 Seville has plenty of activities for children and families.
-A firm favourite is to take the cruise along the Gualalquivir river.
-The boat ride leaves from the Torre del Oro every hour.
-The route goes down along the river to the Expo and sailing underneath several bridges along the way.
-Look out for ducks and turtles on the riverbanks.
-There are toilets aboard the boat and seats outside and inside.
+A firm favourite is to take the cruise along the Guadalquivir river.
+The seville river cruise leaves from the iconic Torre del Oro.
+The boat ride sails down to the Expo.
+Cruising beneath several bridges along the way.
+Young children can look out for ducks and turtles on the riverbanks.
+It´s a comfortable way to see the city from the water.
+There are toilets aboard the boat.
+You can choose seats outside and inside the boat.

 Torre del Oro

 This striking tower on the riverbank is now the Naval Museum.
 Built in 1220 this watchtower has three floors.
 On the ground floor is the museum entrance and some exhibits.
-On the second floor the main part of the museum with Replicas of historic ships, cannons, flags and maritime relics.
-On the third floor you have a view across the river and over to the city too.
+The second floor is the main part of the museum with Replicas of historic ships, cannons, flags and maritime relics.
+From the third floor you have a view across the river and over to the city too.
 (Around 45 minutes for the visit)